Ultracold Bose gases in disorder potentials with spatiotemporal dynamics

-Here, we experimentally realize the paradigm of an interacting quantum gas in a disorder potential with controllable correlation time, effectively setting the time scale on which memory of a disorder configuration is retained.
-We study the nonequilibrium dynamics of ultracold molecular Li$_2$ gases in a time-dependent speckle potential, inspired by a method for the decorrelation of light fields~\cite{Arecchi65}.
-We observe the correlation-time dependent onset of dissipation as the disorder evolves in time.
-Moreover, we trace the change of superfluid fraction in the quantum gas and introduce an open-system model to reveal the microscopic mechanisms for the depletion of the superfluid.
-Interestingly, comparison with experimental data suggests an interaction-dependent decay of elementary excitations, which opens a window into nonequilibrium dynamics of bosonic quantum fluids beyond the standard description employing the Gross-Pitaevskii equation.
+Here, we study the nonequilibrium dynamics of ultracold molecular Li$_2$ gases in {\mf tunable} dynamical disorder.
+We employ a novel scheme to realize a time-dependent optical speckle potential with {\mf variable} correlation time, inspired by a method for the decorrelation of light fields~\cite{Arecchi65}.
+For ultracold, thermal ensembles, we observe the microscopic onset of dissipation for decreasing correlation time, which is well described by a random-walk model in momentum space.
+For BECs, the disorder additionally creates direct excitations in the superfluid, depleting the superfluid fraction.
+We model the dissipative dynamics of the quantum gas by an open-system rate model, treating the superfluid excitations in two complementary ways.
+Importantly, comparison with experimental data suggests a window of correlation times having negligible superfluid excitations, well suited for studies of nonequilibrium dynamics of quantum fluids.

-Experimentally, we prepare dilute gases of bosonic \limol Feshbach molecules in a cigar-shaped hybrid magnetic-optical trap (\Cref{fig:figure1}~(a)), for details of the setup, see Refs.~\cite{Ganger2018,Nagler2020}.
-The clouds are cooled by forced evaporation in the vicinity of a magnetic Feshbach resonance centered at \SI{832.2}{\gauss}~\cite{Zuern2013}, whereas the final trap depth determines the temperature.
-The magnetic field sets the $s$-wave scattering length $a$ between the molecules and thus their binding energy.
+Experimentally, we prepare dilute gases of bosonic \limol Feshbach molecules in a cigar-shaped hybrid magnetic-optical trap (\Cref{fig:figure1}~(a)), for details see Refs.~\cite{Ganger2018,Nagler2020}.
+The magnetic field close to a magnetic Feshbach resonance at \SI{832.2}{\gauss}~\cite{Zuern2013} sets the $s$-wave scattering length $a$ between the molecules and thus their binding energy.
 Typical thermal (degenerate) samples contain ${>10^5}$ molecules at a temperature of ${T=\SI{590}{\nano\kelvin}}$ (\SI{50}{\nano\kelvin}).
-A repulsive optical speckle potential~\cite{Goodman2007} at a wavelength of \SI{532}{\nano\meter} laser light introduces the disorder.
+A repulsive optical speckle potential~\cite{Goodman2007} at a wavelength of \SI{532}{\nano\meter} introduces the disorder.
 The typical size of the anisotropic speckle grains is ${\sigma^2 \times \sigma_\mathrm{l}}$ with ${\sigma=\SI{750}{\nano\meter}}$ and ${\sigma_\mathrm{l} = \SI{10.2}{\micro\meter}}$ the correlation lengths along the $x/y$- and $z$-direction.
 We characterize the strength of the disorder by the spatial average $\vavg$ of the speckle potential at the cloud position.